108806/WebScann3r/README.md

 2. **function_usage_report.md**: Shows how many times each function is called
 3. **final_report.md**: A comprehensive summary of the scan results
 4. **discovered_files_dirs.json**: A structured JSON file containing all discovered files and directories
+5. **discovered_endpoints.json**: A JSON file listing all detected API endpoints and routes
+6. **discovered_versions.json**: A JSON file containing all detected software versions and technology stack information

 The reports are organized by target site in a structure like `targets/sitename/reports/`.